 My Italian Nonna had always made all the holiday pies.
 And ever since she died in 1996, we just simply stopped having pies at holidays, much to my dismay.
 So when I moved to the Washington, DC, area in 1999, I decided I was going to make an apple pie - my favorite - for my first Thanksgiving Dinner here.
 So my younger sister and I cracked open a bottle of wine on Thanksgiving Eve and baked an apple pie together, while drinking heavily.
 The pie turned out to be pretty good.
 Except my sister has no recollection of this story whatsoever.
 Perhaps she drank more than I recall.

-I have been privileged to be invited to take part in such important milestones in my clients' lives, and now I look forward to becoming their neighbors.
-My team and I will continue to work hard to exceed
+I have been privileged to be invited to take part in such important milestones in my clients' lives, and now I love being their neighbor.
+My team and I will continue to work hard to exceed your expectations.

 ~ Pastry Chef Meghan Gourley